DSS supports MapR clusters with the following versions:

 - Connecting to MapR clusters secured with MapR security is supported through a custom installation sequence described below.

-- Multi-user security is not supported.
+- User isolation is not supported.

 Connecting to secure MapR clusters¶